-Evolving Floor Plans was an experimental research project exploring speculative, optimized floor plan layouts.
-The creative goal was to approach floor plan layouts purely from a perspective of optimization and without regard for convention, contractibility, etc. The research goal was to see how a combination of explicit, implicit and emergent methods allow floor plans of high complexity to evolve.
-The rooms are assembled with graph contraction and hallways grown with an ant-colony inspired algorithm.
+Evolving Floor Plans is an experimental research project exploring speculative, optimized floor plan layouts.
+The rooms and expected flow of people are given to a genetic algorithm which attempts to optimize the layout to minimize walking time, the use of hallways, etc. The creative goal is to approach floor plan design solely from the perspective of optimization and without regard for convention, constructability, etc. The research goal is to see how a combination of explicit, implicit and emergent methods allow floor plans of high complexity to evolve.
+The floorplan is 'grown' from its genetic encoding using indirect methods such as graph contraction and emergent ones such as growing hallways using an ant-colony inspired algorithm.

-The results were biological in appearance, intiguing in character and wildly irrational in practice.
-There were some technical flaws in the execution but it was a very valuable learning experience.
+The results were biological in appearance, intriguing in character and wildly irrational in practice.
+It was a fun learning experience and I plan to re-use methods in other projects.

 A central challenge of spatial design problems is optimizing the relative positions, shapes and sizes of forms.
 Within architectural design, the layout of rooms is an early stage of the design process that is guided by multiple competing objective and subjective measures.

-The floor plan genome is a weighted, connected and undirected graph with any given adjacency requirements as a subgraph with maximum edge weight.
-There are no parallel edges or loops.
-Every room in the specification is represented with a node gene that contains the information such as the room’s size and name.
+The floor plan genome is a weighted, connected and undirected graph.
+Every desired room is represented with a node gene that contains information such as the room's size.
 Connection genes specify two node genes to span as well as a randomly initialized weight; they are added in a random manner until the graph is connected.
+Adjacency requirements create a subgraph with maximum edge weight.
+For example, the cafeteria must be adjacent to the kitchen.
 The genetic encoding is a generalization of NeuroEvolution of Augmenting Topologies (NEAT) that allows the artificial evolution of neural networks to graphs.
 This applies historical markers to allow crossover of graphs with varying topology.
-This allows floor plans to differ in the number of rooms they have (for a full review see ).
-In addition to the node genes and connection genes that form the graph, there are also attribute genes which each contains a scalar value and its bounds.
-The attribute genes encode metaparameters that control various aspects of the rest of the mapping process.
-This is analogous to developmental genes that establish patterns and guide development.
-Nodes and connections that were dictated in the user specifications are not added randomly and are marked ‘fixed’ with a flag bit, preventing removal.
+This allows floor plans to differ in the number of rooms they have.

 Figure 1: The complete mapping process. a) The initial physics simulation using a spectral layout as input. b) The final result of the physics simulation. c) The concave hull of points (red) has been inflated to produce boundary Voronoi seeds (purple circles). d) The Voronoi tessellation creates geometry mesh. e) The floor plan with interior edges added and results of the hallway algorithm drawn in yellow. f) The final floor plan phenotype.
 Hallways are merged into a final geometry and interior edges used for door placement.